PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{Baselines and Evaluation Metrics. } We compare our approach against the following eight comparative methods: SCC \cite{chen2009spectral}, LRR \cite{liu2010robust}, Thresholding-based Subspace Clustering (TSC) \cite{heckel2013subspace}, Low Rank Subspace Clustering (LRSC) \cite{vidal2014low}, SSSC \cite{peng2013scalable}, EnSC \cite{you2016oracle}, SSC-OMP \cite{you2016scalable}, and S$^5$C \cite{matsushima2019selective}.
-The implementations of all the compared methods are carried out with the provided source codes, and each parameter is carefully tuned to reach the best clustering accuracy.
-For spectral clustering, except for SCC , S$^{5}$C, and SSSC, we apply the normalized cut \cite{shi2000normalized} on the affinity matrix $A = |C| + |C^{\top}|$ (Note that SCC and S$^{5}$C have their own spectral clustering step, and SSSC obtains the clustering results from the data split into two parts.).
+We compare our approach to the following eight methods: SCC~\cite{chen2009spectral}, LRR~\cite{liu2010robust}, thresholding-based subspace clustering (TSC)~\cite{heckel2013subspace}, low rank subspace clustering (LRSC)~\cite{vidal2014low}, SSSC~\cite{peng2013scalable}, EnSC~\cite{you2016oracle}, SSC-OMP~\cite{you2016scalable}, and S$^5$C~\cite{matsushima2019selective}.
+Tests for all comparative methods used provided source code, and each parameter was carefully tuned to give the best clustering accuracy.
+For spectral clustering, except for SCC, S$^{5}$C, and SSSC, we applied normalized cut~\cite{shi2000normalized} to the affinity matrix $A = |C| + |C^{T}|$.
+(SCC and S$^{5}$C have their own spectral clustering phase, while SSSC obtains clustering results from the data split into two parts).
 Unlike SSC-OMP, our method, which involves independent calculation for each subset, can be implemented in parallel with multi-core processing.
-All algorithms are conducted on an AMD Ryzen 7 3700x processor with 32.00 GB RAM.
-Following \cite{you2016scalable}, as the quantitative evaluation metrics, we evaluate each algorithm with clustering accuracy (acc: $a\%$), subspace-preserving representation error (sre: $e\%$), connectivity (conn: $c$), and runtime ($t$ seconds).
-The clustering accuracy represents the percentage of correctly labeled data points as follows:
+All algorithms ran on an AMD Ryzen 7 3700x processor with 32 GB RAM.
+Following~\cite{you2016scalable}, as quantitative evaluation metrics, we evaluated each algorithm using clustering accuracy (acc: $a\%$), subspace-preserving representation error (sre: $e\%$), connectivity (conn: $c$), and runtime ($t$ seconds).
+Clustering accuracy represents the percentage of correctly labeled data points:

-where $\pi$ is a permutation of the $L$ cluster groups. $Q^{est}$ and $Q^{true}$ are the estimated labeling result and the ground-truth, respectively, which stores one in the $(i,j)$th entry if a data point $j$ belongs to the $i$-th cluster and zero otherwise.
+where $\pi$ is a permutation of the $L$ cluster groups. $Q^\mathrm{est}$ and $Q^\mathrm{true}$ are the estimated labeling result and ground-truth, respectively, scoring one in the $(i,j)$th entry if a data point $j$ belongs to the $i$-th cluster and zero otherwise.
 The subspace-preserving representation error indicates the average fraction of affinities formed from other subspaces in each $\boldsymbol{c}_{j}$,